devmt04/VedikaBrowser/README.md

 # Vedika Web Browser

-Vedika is a productivity-focused web browser tailored for researchers and deep work.
-Designed to minimize distractions, it offers a clean, efficient interface for focused online exploration.
+Vedika is a productivity-focused web browser built for researchers and deep work.
+It features a clean, distraction-free interface and supports multiple layout modes — including Single, Split, and Grid view — to enable efficient multitasking with multiple web pages open simultaneously.

-Built using the Qt framework for the GUI and Qt WebEngine for rendering web content.
+Built using the Qt framework for the UI and Qt WebEngine for rendering web content.

 ## Screenshots